mattvonrocketstein/elixir-microservice-architecture/README.md

 ## Clustering

-Additionally, this architectural skeleton features a lightweight, self-contained approach for automatic registration & clustering of the workers (Elixir nodes).
+This architectural skeleton also features a lightweight, self-contained approach for automatic registration & clustering of the queue workers (Elixir nodes).
 By self-contained we mean there is no consul to configure, and no zookeeper to install.
-Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml), with no additional hackery.
-By "lightweight" we mean this registration mechanism is better than a mere toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
+Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml) with no additional hackery.
+By "lightweight" we mean this registration mechanism is somewhat better than a toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
 For better our worse, this approach has no hardcoded host lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc.

-Some will object that any networking amongst workers compromises the "purity" of the architecture, since part of the point of command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
+Some might (reasonably) object that any networking/message-passing amongst workers compromises the "purity" of the architecture, since part of the point of command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
 That's true, but on the other hand, nothing is forcing them to communicate, and in the real world individual queue-worker types often morph gradually into more significant services in their own right.

-One might alternatively view this clustering impurity as a stepping stone to a lightweight "[service mesh](https://blog.buoyant.io/2017/04/25/whats-a-service-mesh-and-why-do-i-need-one/)" since that term is in vogue lately, and marvel at how easy Elixir / Erlang's VM makes it to take those first steps.
+One might alternatively view this worker-clustering impurity as a stepping stone to a lightweight "[service mesh](https://blog.buoyant.io/2017/04/25/whats-a-service-mesh-and-why-do-i-need-one/)" since that term is in vogue lately, and marvel at how easy Elixir / Erlang's VM makes it to take those first steps.

  To quote from the [distributed task docs](https://elixir-lang.org/getting-started/mix-otp/distributed-tasks-and-configuration.html),